Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210612: The `pid_integral_max` config option in heater and temperature_fan sections is deprecated.
+The option will be removed in the near future.

 20210503: The gcode_macro `default_parameter_<name>` config option is
 deprecated.
 Use the `params` pseudo-variable to access macro parameters.
 Other methods for accessing macro parameters will be